 Even the pros need to improve their photography skills.
 It’s an ongoing battle for any form of art, and yes photography is an art.
 The other weekend we had a rare warm fall day and I wanted to head out and improve my photography skills and techniques.
 I headed to a local nature reserve thinking there would be a lot of wildlife action to practice on.
 Well was I surprised.
 Apparently the wind was to strong for many of the birds remaining to be active in.
+Even after learning how to take better bird pictures I find myself at the mercy of mother nature.
 So now i’m out with all my gear and nothing to shoot.
 How was I going to improve my skills taking photos with all this Canon gear?

 How to easily improve your photography skills even if you’re a beginner.

 I ended up leaving the nature reserve I was at and headed to a new location.
 When I arrived the area was packed with people taking in the unusually hot fall day.
 It took me a few minutes to find a place to park and when I did it all hit me.
 Don’t try too hard let the environment lead you.
 So I walked alone the dirt road a bit and saw an opening into the forest beside me, I jumped in.
 Ok I agree this sounds odd while I’m typing it but you have to remember I had packed all my gear and was eager to take some sort of meaningful photo.
 So I just went with it and found myself aimlessly walking around.
 I stopped and almost gave up when I saw this unusual stand of trees.
 I took one last stab at it and walked in (really it was under the branches) the forest.
 WOW it was like a whole new world and all of a sudden I could see a ton of ways to improve my photography composition skills.
 So that’s exactly what I did.
 I started taking photos.

 First thing take a random picture then focus on your camera skills